aytekin827/DFS-BFS/README.md

 # DFS-BFS
-basic concept of DFS/BFS and some problems from beakjoon oline judge
+basic concept of Search algorithm and some problems from beakjoon oline judge